apertium/streamparser/README.md

 ## Contributing

 Streamparser uses [TravisCI][3] for continous integration.
 Locally, use `make test` to run the same checks it does.
-Use `pip install -r requirements.txt` to install the requirements required for development, e.g. linters.
+Use `pipenv install --dev` to install the requirements required for development, e.g. linters.

 [1]: http://wiki.apertium.org/wiki/Apertium_stream_format